algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 Returns a KMD SDK client that automatically retries on idempotent calls

-KMD client allows you to export private keys, which is useful to get the default account in a sandbox network.
+KMD client allows you to export private keys, which is useful to get the default account in a LocalNet network.

 **`Example`**